Locally tail-scale invariant scoring rules for evaluation of extreme value forecasts: Scaled weighted scoring rules

-As stated in the following proposition, proven in Appendix \ref{sec:appendix:proofs}, any locally scale invariant scoring rule is also locally tail-scale invariant.
-However, as will be seen in the following subsections, there are scoring rules that are locally tail-scale invariant without being locally scale invariant.
+\begin{remark} Clearly, if $S$ is locally scale invariant, it is also locally weight-scale invariant.
+However, as we will see later, there are scoring rules that are locally weight-scale invariant but not locally scale invariant. \end{remark}